rq-Chen/Singh2020PreProc/README.md

             - Note: DVARS was calculated using the "minimally preprocessed" data from HCP WITHOUT ICA-FIX!
         - FD and DVARS were filtered for respiratory artifact before use
     - Additional nuisance regression (three versions - the most complete one was used in (Singh et. al., 2020)):
-        - no extra removal
+        - (`GSR0`) just remove parcel mean;
-        - (on top of above) CompCor: the top five PCs of white matter and cerebrospinal fluid signals
+        - (`GSR2`) (on top of above) CompCor: the top five PCs of white matter and cerebrospinal fluid signals;
-        - (on top of above) Global signal regression (GSR): mean signal from gray matter
+        - (`GSR3`) (on top of above) Global signal regression (GSR): mean signal from gray matter.
-- Parcellation according to all levels of Schaefer atlas (Schaefer et al., 2018):
+- Averaging within each parcel accroding to all levels of Schaefer atlas (Schaefer et al., 2018):
-- The first frame was discarded (it is always marked as high motion and will be replaced with NaN during interpolation).
+- The first frame was discarded.
 - Extra preprocessing by MINDy functions (not included in this repo).

+The entry point is `Singh2020PreProc/MyStartServerDT`.
+See the comments in that file for details.
+You need to add that folder to MATLAB path.

 ## Notes on DVARS